Yunustuzun/yunustuzun.github.io/docs/fiori/custom-tasks.md

 ````

 ## Prepare task file
-It is necessary to export a function in the following structure to the file to callback a continuous operation.
+It is necessary to export a function in the following structure in the file to callback a continuous operation.
 The workspace object allows us to perform the desired operations on the files.

 ````javascript
 module.exports = async function ({ workspace, dependencies, taskUtil, options }) {